DarrenCoppinger/milestone-project-3/README.md

 #### Appropriate for Audience
 The website must be appropriate for the audience.
 The audience for this website will be english speaking karaoke fans.
 The audience is likely a young technology savvy audience and will likely access the site on mobile devices.
 A mobile first approach was considered appropriate for this type of audience.
 Although the website will accommodate all visitors, its primary audience will be technology literate.

-#### Content Relevence and accuracy
+#### Content Relevence and Accuracy
 The content to the site must be relevent to the audience.
 To accomplise this the users of the sight can add karaoke songs to the catalogue.
 THe audiences can also edit the cataolgue and delete specific song entries.
 It is important to include a delete feature for songs in the catalogue as this is one of the requirements for the projects assessment.
 However, it does make the catalogue vunerable to being completely deleted, whether by accident or by a nefarious user.

 #### Content Grouping
-The website content is grouped into easily understood sections (Home, Catalogue page, Add Song page, Genres page, playlist page, login page)
+The website content is grouped into easily understood sections (Home, Catalogue page, Add Track page, Genres page, playlist page, login page)
 #### Technology
 Appropiate technologies were used to design the website such as [Materialize](https://materializecss.com/) and the [Youtube iFrame API](https://developers.google.com/youtube/iframe_api_reference) to provide the user with a high quality experience.